vedi/restifizer/README.md

 > Simple example project is available at https://github.com/vedi/restifizer-example.

+> Full functional seed-project based on MEAN.JS (http://meanjs.org/) is available at https://github.com/vedi/restifizer-mean.js.

 > Any feedback is appreciated.

 Restifizer
 ==========

-Restifizer - it's a way to significantly simplify creation of full-functional RESTful services, using MongoDB as database.
+Restifizer - it's a way to significantly simplify creation of full-functional RESTful services, using MongoDB as a database.

 The key feature of the module - it's very coupled to mongoose (MongoDB module) as result it allows to make prototyping of the services as soon as it's possible.